markgw/uh-nlp2021/docs/week2/index.md

 print(stopWords)
 ````

-> What is sentence tokenization?
->
-> What is word tokenization?
->
 > What is POS tagging and why is it useful?
 >
-> What is lemmatization and why is it useful?
->
 > What kind of words were in `stopWords`?
 What is the purpose of defining a set of such words?
 >
+> **Submit your answers**

-> Build your own NLP pipeline (a function named `process_text(text)`) that takes a paragraph as input, and splits the paragraph into sentences, applies word tokenization, POS tagging and lemmatization on all words.
+Build your own NLP pipeline (a function named `process_text(text)`) that takes a paragraph as input, and splits the paragraph into sentences, applies word tokenization, POS tagging and lemmatization on all words.
 The function should return a list containing the processed sentences.
 The format of the returned processed text could be something like this
 ````python
 [ # sentences
 	[ # sentence 0, contains words